ymanshur/portfolio/2024_privy_crm_erp_orchestrator.md

 <b>Role:</b> Back-End Engineer<br/>
 <b>Duration:</b> 11 months

+### Background

+At that time, the CRM and ERP platforms operated in silos, with <b>data flows between systems managed manually</b>.
+This resulted in fragmented workflows, frequent delays, and high potential for human error.
+Year-end reconciliation was particularly painful—requiring manual data extraction and alignment across disparate data sources, often leading the mismatched opening and closing balances.

+Our objective was to establish a unified, <b>automated pipeline across CRM, ERP, and internal platforms</b>.
+By eliminating manual intervention, we aimed to reduce data drift, improve reporting accuracy, and enable real-time visibility across marketing, sales, finance, and product teams.

+To enable this, we required a workflow orchestration layer capable of handling complex, event-driven synchronization.
+The system needed to support bi-directional data flow, exception handling, and automated triggers—improving <b>data reliability and operational efficiency</b>.

+## CRM - ERP GoldenGate

-CRM-ERP system is a backend service responsible for <b>orchestrating end-to-end customer interactions including their transactional data</b>—such as top-up, usage, void, and transfer—across internal systems and a third-party platforms.
+CRM-ERP GoldenGate is a backend service responsible for <b>orchestrating end-to-end customer interactions including their transactional data</b>—such as top-up, usage, void, and transfer—across internal systems and a third-party platforms.
 The service acts as a orchestrator ensuring <b>data integrity and near real-time event synchronization</b> to [Zendesk](https://www.zendesk.com), [ActiveCampaign](https://www.activecampaign.com), and [NetSuite Oracle](https://www.apergu.com/netsuiteapergu).

 <b>Tech Stack</b>